makkax/JavaCodeGenerator/README.md

     }
 }
 ```
+Other highights:

+* imports are automatically handled or can be manually added with the method `addImport`
+* the generated code is automatically indented
+* generated types can be referenced in other Java elements
+* generics can be added to classes, interfaces and methods
+* annotations can be added to classes, interfaces, fields and methods

 Each Java generated element is represented by a Java class that can be directly accessed to create the needed Java code: